 Many outside private organizations offer scholarships of varying amounts to qualified students.
-These organizations are not affiliated with Iona College but can be a great source of funding for your education.
+These organizations are not affiliated with Iona University but can be a great source of funding for your education.

 Scholarship Search Websites

 - Discover Scholarship Search